sushant097/Deep-Learning-Papers-Reading/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/susan-gautam/)

-Your love and support  are highly appreciated in order to make this even more beneficial to everybody.
+Your love and support are greatly appreciated, and it gives me more motivation to make this even better for everyone.

 <hr>